olofer/xgl/README.md

 # xgl
-Utilities for high-order quadrature, interpolation, and differentition
+Utilities for high-order quadrature, interpolation, and differentiation